MODULE 5

 concept of torque.
 The vector product or cross product of two

-vectors and is defined as The
+vectors The

-.
-The angle between the two vectors is
+magnitude of the vector The vector The angle between the two vectors is

 always less than or equal to 180o.
 The sine function over this